Coston Fen, Runhall

-Coston Fen, Runhall is a 7.1 ha biological Site of Special Scientific Interest between Dereham and Wymondham in Norfolk.
+Coston Fen, Runhall is a 7.1 ha biological Site of Special Scientific Interest between Dereham and Wymondham in Norfolk, England.
 It is part of the Norfolk Valley Fens Special Area of Conservation.

 This spring-fed site in the Yare valley has a variety of fen habitats, including a nationally rare calcareous mire community of fen flora.
 There are also areas of tall herbs, scrub and improved pasture.

 The site is private land with no public access.